 MARINE FISHER AND NON-FISHER SURVEY

-Thank you for participating in the 2017/2018 Marine Fisher and Non-Fisher Survey.
-Your efforts in replying to our survey, and your accurate reporting, are very appreciated!!
+Thank you for participating in the 2022/2023 National Survey of Recreational Fishers.
+Your efforts in replying and your accurate reporting are very appreciated..

 Surveying recreational fishers catch (in addition to commercial fishers) is vital to the assessment of the stock of fish and other marine life in New Zealand.
 The information is used to better understand the situation of different species in our waters, and to help in the sustainable management of our fisheries.

-The survey is all about the general public's recreational fishing in New Zealand's coastal waters and runs from October 2017 to the end of September 2018.
-As a survey participant, we are most interested to find out if you went fishing (any method at all) in any given week, and if you did, what was caught.
+The survey is all about the general public's recreational fishing in New Zealand's coastal waters.
+As a survey participant, we are most interested to find out if you went marine fishing (any method at all) in any given month, and if you did, what was caught.
 We are also interested to hear if you didn't go fishing, because this is how we build a statistical picture of our fisheries.
-We are surveying very avid fishers, people who fish infrequently and some who usually don't fish at all.
-Everyone's answers are equally important to us.
+We are surveying very avid fishers, and people who fish infrequently.All answers are equally important to us.

 Some people will catch species they do not recognise, or they may just want to check.
-When we first contacted you we will have given you a pamphlet with a few images of marine species to help you (it also has a map of the general fishing areas).
+When we first contacted you we will have given you a pamphlet with a few images of marine species to help you.
 For an online copy click Download Fishing Survey Pamphlet.
-You can also email or ring as for another copy if you wish.
+You can also email or ring us for another copy if you wish.

-Actually you don't need to know too much about the areas you have fished in.
-Our interviewers will talk through it with you when/if they ring.
-We just need to place you in general areas.
+For the continuation survey you don't need to know too much about the areas you have fished in.
+Our questionnaire will ask you to select the general area you mostly fished in.
 We don't need to find out your exact fishing spots and certainly won't tell others about them!
-If you are interested to find out more about the areas we use for this survey click Download Fishing Survey Area Maps.